MerBudd/Techiee.py/README.md

 - `/createthread <name>`: Starts a new thread where Techiee will respond to every message.
 - `/thinking <level>`: Sets the AI's reasoning level (minimal, low, medium, high).
 - `/persona <description>`: Sets a custom personality.
 Use `/persona default` to reset.
-- `/context <count> [lasts_for]`: Loads channel messages as context for your next prompts.
+- `/context <count> [lasts_for] [include_user] [exclude_user]`: Loads channel messages as context with optional author filters.
 In non-tracked channels, Techiee will auto-respond without needing @mention.
 - `/settings`: Interactive menu to view and adjust AI settings (thinking, persona, and context loading with custom options).
 - `/conversation-summary`: Generates an AI summary of your conversation history.
-- `/forget`: Clears your message history with Techiee.
+- `/forget`: Clears your message history with Techiee for the current context.
-- `/image`: Generates or edits an image using Nano Banana (requires paid API key).
+- `/image`: Generates or edits images with support for multiple inputs and aspect ratios, using Nano Banana (requires paid API key).
-- `/sync`: Syncs slash commands globally (Owner only).
+- `/sync`: Syncs slash commands globally (Admin only).

 ---